mku11/Salmon-AES-CTR/README.md

 For a full fledge app see: [Salmon Vault](https://github.com/mku11/Salmon-Vault)
 For a simple usage sample see below.

-### Package Management
-To learn how to integrate the Salmon library packages into your project with Maven, Gradle, or VS Studio see [Package Management](https://github.com/mku11/Salmon-AES-CTR/docs/Package_Management)

 ##### Recommended usage: SalmonDrive and the virtual file system API:
 ```
 // If you don't want to deal with encryption details but just want your data encrypted then